codingismusic/mailmergealternative/README.md

 # mailmergealternative
-An alternative to Mail merge software
+An alternative to Mail merge software in Python Language

 I for-looped the attached excel file data.